Commercial farming is all about growing crops and/or rearing animals for raw materials, food, or export, particularly for profitable reasons.

 6. In Most Cases, One Type of Agricultural Practice is Done in a Large Area

 As much as commercial farming may involve different agricultural practices within the same parcel of land or region, it mainly involves large-scale farming of one type of agricultural practice, such as aquaponics, beef farming, dairy farming, chicken farming, coffee farming, sugarcane farming, specialized fruit plantation, flower farming, and tea farming among many others in one region or large piece of land.

 Examples include the vast farms of tea in India and Kenya, coffee plantations in Brazil and India, banana production in Uganda, beef farming in the United States, and sugarcane farms in Indonesia and Mexico.
 The degree of area coverage may vary from one region to the other.

 7. The Practice is Traditionally Done all Year Round

 Commercial agriculture is unique as the farmers can irrigate the land or keep the farm systems under operation all year round.

-They do not rely on the rains or natural supplies as ordinary farmers do since they have advanced technologies, machines, and artificial growth enhancers to have their crops or animals sustained throughout.
+They do not rely on the rains or natural supplies as ordinary farmers do since they have advanced technologies, machines, and artificial growth enhancers to sustain their crops or animals all year round.